Birla Carbon Scholars

 2016 Birla Carbon Scholars

-(LEFT) Photo of 2016 Birla Carbon Scholars Program recipients
+(LEFT) Photo collage of 2016 Birla Carbon Scholars Program recipients.

 Top right (counter-clockwise): Courtney Willett, Katerina Slavicinska, Johnathon Ard, Elena Ninova, Graeme Bettler, Rebecca Hyche, Omar Ugarte Trejo, Danielle Varljen, David Axford, and Soprinye Dappa-Fombo.